monk-io/docs/_mkdocs/docs/acc-and-auth.md

----
-title: "Accounts & Authentication"
----

 # Monk Accounts & Authentication

 You need an account in order to use Monk.
 Getting one is free, straightforward, and it shouldn't take more than a couple of seconds.

 ---